tbensky/iCanText/README.md

 > 💡 Full access is optional. iCanText does **not** collect or track your keystrokes or personal data.

 To take a quick tour, run the app from the main screen on your phone.
 Tap into the text-box and bring up the (usual)keyboard.
 Then tap on the globe 🌐 in the lower left corner to bring up the iCanText keyboard.
 Try typing with _it_ now.
 Swipe up for numbers and down for punctuation.
-Is it better?
+Can you text better?

 ## How iCanText can help you text